1911 Grand Rapids furniture workers' strike: Widdicomb Plant riot

 For days, women gathered near the Widdicomb Furniture Company plant on Fifth Street and Davis Street, with the Grand Rapids Police Department initially believing that they posed no threat of public disorder.
 On May 15, a riot of 2,000 people occurred during the closing hours of a demonstration in the evening near the plant.
 Five strikebreakers and factory owner Harry Widdicomb were leaving the plant by car when they were approached by Lithuanian and Polish women – some still holding their children – who initialized the confrontation, throwing stones at Widdicomb's automobile and destroying the vehicles window.
 Strikers and supporters then rushed the vehicle and began throwing any object at hand towards the occupants.

-One police officer posted at the factory, Officer Sprague, approached the women but was immediately attacked by them with stones.
+One police officer posted at the factory, Officer Sprague, approached the women, but was immediately attacked by them with stones.
 Sprague responded by drawing his weapon and firing in the air, temporarily dispersing the crowd and entered the plant with a detained man who attacked him.
 More officers arrived on the scene and struggled with holding on to detained individuals, eventually resorting to "use their clubs freely".
 John Kosc and Joseph Kotowski were "beaten insensible" by officers and then transported bloodied to the city jail.
 Officers then began to fire into the crowd, with police saying they possibly struck two individuals with gunfire.
 Rioters were also reported to have fired guns, but no gunshot injuries were reported among authorities.

 Fire trucks then began to arrive on the scene and soon after, Mayor Ellis approached the demonstrators and praised their passionate actions, but ultimately called on them to return home.
-The crowd applauded the mayor though they refused to leave; firefighters then turned their hoses on the crowd for thirty minutes, knocking many down into the street resulting with the riots dispersal.
+The crowd applauded the mayor, though they refused to leave; firefighters then turned their hoses on the crowd for thirty minutes, knocking many down into the street resulting with the riot's dispersal.
 In total, six were reported injured, four individuals were arrested and nearly all windows of the Widdicomb plant were destroyed.
 Two leaders of the fire department were also fired after turning their hoses on protesters, mainly women and children.

 Response

 In The Grand Rapids Herald the following day, Mayor Ellis called for one hundred citizens to join the police force, stating "The gathering of large crowds near factories must be discontinued. ...
 Remember, any person causing disorder is the worst enemy the laboring man has."
-Brigadier general of the Michigan National Guard Perley L. Abbey observed the riot while on a train to Ludington and discussions of deploying troops from other regions of the state were discussed.
+Brigadier general of the Michigan National Guard Perley L. Abbey observed the riot while on a train to Ludington and discussed deploying troops from other regions of the state.

 The UBCJ responded to the riot saying they would remove any members involved in violence and stated they "deeply deplore all acts of violence and if in any way we can avoid such actions we will gladly assist the authorities in so doing".

 Days after the riot, American Seating agreed on May 26 to provide its workers ten hours of pay for nine hours of labor.